itinerantfoodie/itinerantfoodie.github.io/_drafts/nomadlife-thailand.md

 * Lots of Cafes to work at (and appreciate).
 * One of my favorite Thai dishes - Khao Soi is available in abundance here.
 See my [travel post on Chiang Mai](https://itinerantfoodie.com/post/tripreport/2016-11-14/chiang-mai-trip-report.html) for more details.
-* Internet in Thailand is surprisingly fast.
+* Internet in Thailand is surprisingly fast and cheap.

 ### Travel